 CMS recently announced that it has modified its policy on the release of information about Medicare payments to individual physicians.
 Those modifications will allow the agency to determine on a case-by-case basis whether Freedom of Information Act requests for such information should be honored.

 The AAFP weighed in on the topic in early September when CMS requested comments on changing its policy.
 At that time, the AAFP and a number of other organizations noted that any such change must come with safeguards on the information.
-"Given the potential for security breaches, hackers or efforts to re-identify information, we urge CMS to consider the potential impact of any data release on patient privacy and engage with experienced data statisticians, physician organizations and other relevant stakeholders on ways to further protect such data," said the organizations in a letter to CMS.
+"Given the potential for security breaches, hackers or efforts to re-identify information, we urge CMS to consider the potential impact of any data release on patient privacy and engage with experienced data statisticians, physician organizations and other relevant stakeholders on ways to further protect such data," said the organizations in a letter to CMS(8 page PDF).

 In response, CMS released the modified policy, which will allow the agency to "evaluate requests for individual physician payment information (or requests for information that, combined with other publicly available information, could be used to determine total Medicare payments to a physician) on a case-by-case basis," said CMS Principal Deputy Administrator Jonathan Blum in a post on The CMS Blog(blog.cms.gov).